Philip-W/Linked-List/README.md

 # Linked-List
-Testing implementing a linked list in java.
-Done with a node class and a Linked list class.
+Testing implementing a singly linked list in java.
+Basic methods should all be implemented now.

-Update with the various methods of classes.
+# Initializing
+The list currently is initialized by providing the constructor with some object, it might be better to change this to accepting a Node.